 “It is, sort of, the way of change,” he noted.
 “Usually, when changes come in the offseason, other than maybe some player signings, sportswriters don’t have a lot to write about.
 It gives them the opportunity to write about something and not too many people read articles that say ‘Oh, gee – they made some rule changes and we think they’re really good.’”

 Clearly, Manfred has ideas for the sport that are often unexpected for a casual fan to hear, but it’s also apparent that he doesn’t want to change the traditional aspects of the game.
 Fans won’t see a clock in the sport instead of a count of nine innings, but there may be other, smaller, alterations made.

 And the commissioner of Major League Baseball is confident that fans will warm up to any changes they may see.

 “I do think most of the changes – the catcher rule, the second base rule, the mound visit rule, you go back and look when they were put in, people were all worked up, and it just doesn’t change the game.”

-Baseball may be looking a little different lately, but at its core, Manfred sought to make it clear that the game featured in the legendary matches of yesterday will still be the game played in the exciting duels of tomorrow.
+Baseball may be looking a little different lately, but Manfred seemed to stress that although there may be change, the game featured in the legendary matches of yesterday will still be the game played in the exciting duels of tomorrow.